OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 In the context of SSRF, there are 2 validations to perform:

 1. Ensure that the data provided is a valid domain name.
-2. Ensure that the domain name provided belong to one of the domain name of the identified and trusted applications (the whitelisting come to action here).
+2. Ensure that the domain name provided belongs to one of the domain names of the identified and trusted applications (the whitelisting comes to action here).

 Similar to the IP address validation, the first layer of validation can be applied using libraries that ensure the security of the domain name format, based on the technology used (library option is proposed here in order to delegate the managing of the domain name format and leverage battle tested validation function):